Fresh Russian bombardment of Ukraine’s capital kills at least 3 people, wounds others | Federal News Network

 KYIV, Ukraine (AP) — Russian forces began June with a fresh aerial bombardment of Kyiv on Thursday, killing at least three people and wounding others, authorities said.

-Following up on a reported 17 attacks on the Ukrainian capital in May, mostly using drones, Russian forces hit the capital early Tuesday, damaging apartment buildings and a medical clinic.
-Two of the dead were children, according to city officials.
+Following a reported 17 drone and missile attacks on the Ukrainian capital in May, Russian forces hit the capital in the early morning with ground-launched missiles.

+The Kyiv City Administration reported one child was among the dead, and 10 people were wounded.
+The casualty toll was the...

 READ MORE